Table of Contents

-Like this other pain pattern, spending lots of time with your hips flexed (i.e. extended forward or backward) will make this worse.
-Sleeping in a flexed position, sitting for long periods, driving, etc.
+Like this other pain pattern, spending lots of time with your hips flexed will make this worse.
+This includes sleeping in a fetal position, sitting for long periods, driving, etc.

 Icing helps to relieve pain and reduce swelling.
 Put it right on the painful spot.
 If it is a larger ice-pack, like this one, cover the low-back as well.

 I like these 10×13 ice packs to focus the icing on the right area.
-They have a cloth covering to prevent frostbite when you’re in too much pain to find and position a thin cloth between the pack and your skin.
+They have a cloth covering to prevent frostbite.
+That’s handy when you’re in too much pain to find and position a thin cloth.
 Here is a post with guidelines on using an ice pack.
-These ice packs are available here on Amazon.
+Also, these ice packs are available here on Amazon.

 Start with these supine twists.
 They mobilize the lower back and hip without compressing the lumbosacral joint.

 In yoga, Spinx is a good start.
-A version of this was suggested by physical therapist for many years before yoga had its surge in popularity.
+Physical therapists suggested a version of this for many years before yoga had its surge in popularity.

-The Spinx pose is gentle, gives you lots of control and it is easy to do.
+The Spinx pose is gentle, gives you lots of control, and is easy to do.
 Pulling in your abdomen and taking your shoulders back to open your abdomen adds a bit extra to the stretch.

 This Upward-Dog position is a good next step.
 She does a great job of lifting up with moderate bending and without pressing the hips into the mat.
-Pressing hips into the mat may create pressure on the discs and sharp pain in the low back.
+Conversely, pressing hips into the mat may create pressure on the discs and sharp pain in the low back.